-Before deciding on a variety, find out more about the intriguing history of palm trees, along with facts that are good to know or will help you decide if you want to invest in a palm.
+Before deciding on a variety, however, you might want to learn more about the intriguing history of palm trees, as well as facts that are good to know or will help you decide whether you want to invest in a palm.

 01 of 11

-Some palms can reach heights of 70 feet or more.
-The Quindio wax palm (Ceroxylon quindiuense) is the tallest species, and can grow 160 to 200 feet (50 to 60 meters) high.
-It is the national tree and emblem of Colombia, and is now a protected species, which means it can't be used for logging.
+Some palms can reach heights of 70 feet or much more.
+The Quindio wax palm (Ceroxylon quindiuense) is the tallest species and can grow 160 to 200 feet high.
+It is the national tree and emblem of Colombia and is now a protected species, which means it can't be used for logging.

 Other tall palms include:

-- Mexican fan palm (Washingtonia robusta), pictured, what you see in the Los Angeles and Southern California area.
-Can grow up to 98 feet tall.
+- Mexican fan palm (Washingtonia robusta), seen in the Los Angeles and Southern California area, can grow up to 98 feet tall.

 02 of 11